 Several factors should be considered when settling for a daycare centre to assist you in childcare.

 Is the centre registered and government approved?
 These days of child-kidnapping, you certainly don't want to risk keeping your child with people who cannot be traced.
 The local authority should also be aware there is a daycare centre there and also know who the caregivers are.
 We certainly do not want stories that touch.
-Child-stealing seems to be in vogue now, so also is paedophilia.
+Child-stealing cases seem to be on the increase, so also is paedophilia.

 How do the kids themselves feel?
 This has to do with the kids old enough to show readable emotions.
 If you are nice to a kid, he/she naturally gets to love you in return and would be very willing to be left with you.
 It may take a little while, but it certainly will happen.
 Watch the countenance of kids being dropped off.
 Are they happy and willing to part with their parents?
 Granted some kids could be clingy, but if it seems to be the norm with almost all the kids at the centre then that's a red alert, something is certainly not right.
 Those kids are certainly not handled well.
 Stranger anxiety doesn't apply in this case.
 A caregiver overtime ceases to be a stranger to a kid.